-- Blog writer for mobile app busuu – voted #9 in the ‘Top 25 Language Learning Blogs‘ in the world in 2014
+- busuu blog I wrote voted 9th in the Top 25 Language Learning Blogs in the world in 2014

-- Shortlisted for a ‘Fastest 40 Award’ in the owner-managed category by East Midlands Business Link in 2015
+- Shortlisted for a Fastest 40 Award by East Midlands Business Link in 2015

-- Selected to be a speaker at WordCamp Nederland 2016 where I gave my talk called ‘How WordPress Save my Life!’ in Utrecht
+- Selected to be a speaker at WordCamp Nederland in Utrecht in 2016 where I gave a talk called How WordPress Saved my Life!

-- Was the copywriter behind the website and marketing materials for the UK’s first ever National Clean Air Day in June 2017, which won Air Quality News’ ‘Communications Initiative of the Year Award’
+- Wrote the website and marketing materials for the UK’s first National Clean Air Day in 2017, which won Air Quality News Communications Initiative of the Year Award

 Before working for myself, I studied for an MA in Economics and an MSc in Development Economics, which may explain my interest in behavioural economics.
 I’ve also worked in financial services, overseas development and the charity sector.